 Pastoral Care is the responsibility, initially, of the Class Teacher.
-Serious problems are referred to Key Stage Coordinators, Assistant Headteacher's or Headteacher.
+Serious problems are referred to our Senior Leadership Team.

 Parents who wish to discuss their child's welfare are welcome to make an appointment with the Headteacher.

 BEHAVIOUR AND DISCIPLINE